ansys/pyansys-geometry/doc/source/user_guide/index.rst

 Create geometry model
 ---------------------

-Once the Geometry service has started , you can createae geometry model by initializing the :ref:`Sketch <ref_sketch>` class and using the :ref:`Primitives <ref_primitives>` math subpackage for PyGeometry.
+Once the Geometry service has started , you can create a geometry model by initializing the :ref:`Sketch <ref_sketch>` class and using the :ref:`Primitives <ref_primitives>` math subpackage for PyGeometry.